ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolAxesSamplingInterval.rst

 ITimeToolAxesSamplingInterval
 =============================

-.. py:class:: ITimeToolAxesSamplingInterval
+.. py:class:: ansys.stk.core.vgt.ITimeToolAxesSamplingInterval

    object

    The interface represents an interval with the time, orientation and velocity arrays.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolAxesSamplingInterval

 Overview
 --------